antarctica/terraform-module-digital-ocean-droplet/README.md

 ## Limitations

-* [BASWEB-194](https://jira.ceh.ac.uk/browse/BASWEB-194) - It isn't currently possible to specify more than one SSH key when creating a Digital Ocean droplet using Terraform.
+* [BASWEB-194](https://jira.ceh.ac.uk/browse/BASWEB-194) - It isn't currently possible to specify more than one SSH key when creating a DigitalOcean droplet using Terraform.
 This means only one user can initially login as root and is a bug.

 ## Contributions